harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/gen-ai-use.md

 1. In your Harness application, navigate to the **Asset Governance** page.
 2. Select **Rules**.
 3. Select the **more options** icon for a rule, and then select **Learn more about rule** or select the rule, and then select **Learn More**.

-4. The Harness AI Copilot displays the description of the rule and its implications.
+  The Harness AI Copilot displays the description of the rule and its implications.
-5. Select **Create another rule** to create a new rule from this page.
-A new **Rule Editor** is displayed with an AI generated name for the rule.
+4. Select **Create another rule** to create a new rule from this page.
+A new **Rule Editor** is displayed with an AI-generated name for the rule.
+Select the edit icon to update the rule name.

     <docimage path={require('./static/create-another-rule.gif')} width="60%" height="60%" title="Click to view full size image" />